E-commerce 10 min read

 Fixing Google Merchant Center Issues

 Product issues in Google Merchant Center don’t just impact your Google Shopping ads in Google Ads; they also impact your free listings, reducing the number of clicks your products get.
 Google now spells out exactly what you’re likely to be missing out on as fixing Google Merchant Center issues will enable your Google Shopping ads to get more clicks.
-Whilst Google is likely to benefit from this, your ads should benefit your sales even more.
-Your products will start to show up more, and alongside greater numbers of similar – or in some cases the same products from other suppliers.
-Google will have a 100% clear understanding of what your product is, down to the colour and size variations, which improves the chances of getting you clicks.
-It’s then down to your product, pricing and company’s USPs to do the rest.
+Whilst Google is likely to benefit from this, solving your Google Shopping problems means your ads should benefit your sales even more.

-How to Fix Common Issues
+How to Fix Common Merchant Center Errors & Issues

 Product Identifiers

-Missing GTIN
+Fix Missing GTIN

 My products don’t have barcodes (GTINs)